Examples

 Removing a NODE KEY-constrained property will fail

-Trying to remove the firstname property from an existing node Actor, given a NODE KEY constraint on :Actor(firstname, surname).
+Remove the firstname property from an existing node Actor, given a NODE KEY constraint on :Actor(firstname, surname):

 Query